 In order for an organization to win Pet Partners' contest, they needed to work hard on social media in order to garner the most votes by the end of two phases.
 Phase I ended back in September and the top 5 organizations with the most votes at the end of the phase were allowed to move onto phase II.

-The finalists that moved onto phase II were Southeast German Shepherd's Phoenix Dog Program, Pilot N Paws, Coastal German Shepherd Rescue of Southern California, Team Leo Animal Rescue, and none other than the notorious roadside zoo otherwise known as Big Cat Rescue (shocker).
+The finalists that moved onto phase II were Southeast German Shepherd's Phoenix Dog Program, Pilot N Paws, Coastal German Shepherd Rescue of Southern California, Team Leo Animal Rescue, and none other than the notorious roadside zoo otherwise known as Big Cat Rescue.

-The first round of voting ended with the Phoenix Dog Program fetching the most votes with a whopping 23,060 votes.
+With the odds stacked against them, the first round of voting ended with the Phoenix Dog Program fetching the most votes with a whopping 23,060 votes.
 Big Cat Rescue was trailing just behind with 21,398 votes.
-We wonder how an organization with over 2 million Facebook followers and tens of thousands of followers on other social media platforms got outvoted by an organization with about 500,000 followers on Facebook.
-Could the rumors about Big Cat Rescue inflating their Facebook page with fake likes be true?

 There is a cloud of suspicion surrounding Big Cat Rescue's sudden surge in votes.
 Many people, including Southeast German Shepherd Rescue, are questioning whether or not Big Cat Rescue somehow won through the use of underhanded tactics that are against the competition's rules.